RenanGalvao/vuttr-api/README.md

   "password": "your password"
 }
 ```
-After that, log in and retrieve the jwt token.
+After that, log in and retrieve the JWT token.
 Send a POST request to localhost:3000/login with these fields:
 ```json
 {
   "email": "your email",